turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 ## The Ultimate CFU

-* How will you know you're writing a test that might be appropriate for stubbing or mocking?
+* Can you think of a Black Thursday test you've already written that could use mocks and stubs instead?
 * When would you use a stub over a mock with expectations and returns?

 ## Further Reading